nitad54448/win10-installer-yappari-v5-2023/README.md

 If you are using Windows 10, you can download and install YAPPARI v5 from this page.
 This program can perform multiple datasets fits.
 For a single dataset fit a simpler program called [Yappari 4.2](https://github.com/nitad54448/win10-installer-yappari-4.2), also as a Windows 10 installer.

 YAPPARI-5 is designed to fit multiple datasets of impedance spectra to a user-made circuit.
 You are encouraged to contribute to this help file, you can send it to me or fork it on Github.
-As much I like programming, writing documentation is boring.
+As much as I like programming, writing documentation is boring.
 A short tutorial is included in the help pdf file which is installed with the exe file.

 # Panels #
 The program has a graphic panel window with 6 options, a parameter list and several commands grouped in the right side of the window.